College of Business

 CSUMB students in outdoor seating

-Want to gain hands-on skills and the knowledge needed to pursue careers in hospitality?
-Students who earn a degree in sustainable hospitality management find careers in hotels, restaurants, resorts, festivals and events, ecotourism, attractions, and eco recreation.
-We have two concentrations available: sustainable hotel, resort, and event management and sustainable ecotourism management.
+Want to gain hands-on skills and the knowledge needed to pursue careers in the exciting hospitality and tourism industry?
+Students who earn a degree in Sustainable Hospitality & Tourism Management find careers in hotels, restaurants, resorts, festivals and events, ecotourism, attractions, and eco recreation.

 Business Minor